Kodak: Shift to digital

+Kodak sought to establish a presence in the information systems market, acquiring Unix developer Interactive Systems Corporation in early 1988 to operate as a subsidiary of Kodak's newly established software systems division.
+Kodak's resources enabled Interactive to expand their business, but this raised issues with regard to Kodak's strategy, since the company had previously acquired a 7% stake, diluted to 4.5% by subsequent share issues, in prominent Unix systems vendor Sun Microsystems.
+Interactive's role in Kodak's strategy was to deliver Unix-based imaging products and to support Kodak's introduction of Photo CD.
+Interactive planned to release a distribution of Unix System V Release 4 featuring comprehensive support for imaging peripherals such as scanners and printers, along with facilities for colour management and colourspace conversion.
+Later in 1991, however, Kodak put Interactive up for sale, attracting interest from various technology companies including the SunSoft subsidiary of Sun Microsystems, on whose Solaris operating system Interactive had undertaken development work.
+SunSoft eventually acquired the systems products division of Interactive in early 1992, leaving the services and technologies division with Kodak, until its eventual sale to SHL Systemhouse in 1993.
+Kodak would continue its relationship with Sun as a notable customer, integrating various Sun technologies in its document management products.
+Kodak would later sue Sun for infringing three software patents acquired by Kodak in 1997 from Wang Laboratories.

 In 1993, Whitmore announced the company would restructure, and he was succeeded by George M. C. Fisher, a former Motorola CEO, later that year.
 Under Fisher, the company abandoned diversification in chemicals and focused on an incremental shift to digital technology.
-Tennessee Eastman was spun off as Eastman Chemical On January 1, 1994, and Sterling Drug's remaining operations were sold in August 1994.
+Tennessee Eastman was spun off as Eastman Chemical on January 1, 1994, and Sterling Drug's remaining operations were sold in August 1994.
 Eastman Chemical later became a Fortune 500 company in its own right.
 A key component of the incremental strategy was Kodak's line of digital self-service kiosks installed in retail locations, where consumers could upload and edit photos, as a replacement for traditional photo developers.
 Kodak also began manufacturing digital cameras, such as the Apple QuickTake.
 Film sales continued to rise during the 1990s, delaying the digital transition from occurring faster.